Aditya Agarwal: Early life and education

-Agarwal was born in India.
-His father was a chemical engineer and his mother was a homemaker.
-Agarwal moved with his family to many countries: Cameroon, Singapore, Malaysia, Indonesia and Thailand, and eventually settled in the United States.
+Aditya Agarwal was born in India.
+His father was a chemical engineer, while his mother was a homemaker.
+Agarwal moved with his family to many countries: Cameroon, Singapore, Malaysia, Indonesia, and Thailand, eventually settling in the United States.
 He was interested in computers and programming since a young age, and took programming classes while in Indonesia.

-After completing high school, Agarwal went to Carnegie Mellon University to pursue computer science.
-Agarwal obtained a Bachelor's and master's degree in Computer Science.
+After completing high school at Gandhi Memorial Intercontinental School in Jakarta, Indonesia, Agarwal went to Carnegie Mellon University to pursue computer science.
+He obtained a bachelor's and master's degree in Computer Science.
 Agarwal's post-graduate research focused on automatic clustering and segmentation of email corpora.

 Career

 Facebook

-After graduating CMU in 2004, Agarwal saw many of his classmates move to Wall Street (the financial sector), but he wanted to enter the technology sector, so he began work at Oracle Inc in the San Francisco Bay Area.
+After graduating CMU in 2004, Agarwal saw many of his classmates move to the financial sector, but he wanted to enter the technology sector, so he began work at Oracle Inc in the San Francisco Bay Area.
 In 2005, he met Mark Zuckerberg after being introduced by a mutual acquaintance.
 Zuckerberg, who had started Facebook in 2004, impressed Agarwal, leading Agarwal to begin work at Facebook.
 Agarwal also persuaded his former CMU colleague and future wife Ruchi Sanghvi to work at Facebook.

 Agarwal and Sanghvi worked at Facebook till 2010.

 Cove and Dropbox

-After leaving Facebook, Agarwal and his wife Ruchi Sanghvi, co-founded Cove, a stealth collaboration startup.
+After leaving Facebook, Agarwal and his wife Ruchi Sanghvi co-founded Cove, a stealth collaboration startup.
 In February 2012, it was announced that Dropbox was acquiring Cove, and that both Agarwal and Sanghvi were joining Dropbox.

-In October 2016, Agarwal was promoted from vice-president of engineering to chief technology officer (CTO), replacing co-founder Arash Ferdowsi.
+In October 2016, Agarwal was promoted from vice president of engineering to chief technology officer (CTO), replacing co-founder Arash Ferdowsi.

 In July 2017, Agarwal announced in a Facebook post that he was leaving Dropbox, while expressing excitement about its trajectory.